BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 7 ---

-![This is a side-by-side display of the logos for two European Union financial regulatory bodies.
-On the left is the logo for the European Securities and Markets Authority (ESMA), featuring its acronym in blue surrounded by a circle of EU stars.
-On the right is the logo for the European Insurance and Occupational Pensions Authority (EIOPA), which features a stylized blue cube with EU stars on top.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial screenshot showing the title "THE RISK FACTORS GUIDELINES" above the logo for the European Banking Authority (EBA).
-The EBA logo is a blue rectangle with the acronym "EBA" in white sans-serif font next to the full name.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)

 15. Firms should always consider the following sources of information:

   - the European Commission’s supranational risk assessment;

-![A minimalist text-based logo for the Joint Committee of the European Supervisory Authorities.
-The name is written in two lines of grey, uppercase, sans-serif font on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

   - information from government, such as the government’s national risk assessments,